Project-MONAI/tutorials/federated_learning/nvflare/nvflare_example/README.md

 ```
 *Note:* For more details about the admin client and its commands, see [here](https://docs.nvidia.com/clara/clara-train-sdk/federated-learning/fl_admin_commands.html).

+### Start actual fl with spleen_example
-Next, upload and deploy the training configurations.
-The files implementing the configuration parser and MONAI-based trainer are under `fl_workspace/admin/transfer`.
+Upload and deploy the training configurations.
+Then in admin,
 ```
 > upload_folder spleen_example
 > deploy spleen_example server